Estimating Representative Causal Effects with Double Machine Learning: Coarsened Augmented Inverse Propensity Weighting

-A common benchmark for estimating the Average Causal Derivative (ACD) with continuous treatments is the Generalized Propensity Score (GPS) \cite{Imbens2000-sk}.
-However, GPS requires estimating the conditional density of the treatment, which can suffer from slow rates and instability without simplifying parametric assumptions \cite{kennedy2017non}.
+A benchmark estimator for the Average Causal Derivative (ACD) with continuous treatments uses the Generalized Propensity Score (GPS) \cite{Imbens2000-sk}.
+However, GPS estimators require estimating the conditional density of the treatment, which can suffer from slow rates and instability \cite{kennedy2017non}.